phac-nml/irida-sistr-results/README.md

 irida-sistr-results.py -p 1 -p 2 -u irida-user -o out.xlsx
 ```

 This will log into the configured IRIDA instance using the username `irida-user` and export SISTR results for the projects with IDs 1 and 2 to a file `out.xlsx`.
-See the [IRIDA Projects Documentation][irida-projects] for more details on projects.
+See the [IRIDA Projects][irida-projects] documentation for more details on projects.

 Alternatively, instead of specifying individual projects you may use `-a` to export all projects.